What information can I get about lead-based paint in a home before I buy or rent it?

 - Provide buyers and renters with a copy of the pamphlet entitled “Protect Your Family from Lead in Your Home.”

 In addition, sellers must give potential buyers an opportunity to check the home for lead-based paint or lead-based paint hazards.
-To learn more about the lead disclosure rule visit http://epa.gov/lead/property.html.
+To learn more about the lead disclosure rule for real estate visit https://www.epa.gov/lead/real-estate-disclosure.